 int main(){

-// Call the build function
+// call the build function

 }

-Suppose you want to find a trail that starts at vertex \(a\) and ends at vertex \(b\), covering all edges, with \(a \neq b\).
+Suppose you want to find a path that starts at vertex \(a\) and ends at vertex \(b\), visiting all edges, and \(a \neq b\).